|Title:||Associate Head Coach|

 Ayers specializes in post-play instruction - offensive moves, footwork, positioning, and team defense.
 His instruction is one of the main reasons why Belmont is annually among the nation's leaders in field goal percentage shooting and offensive efficiency.

 Himself a productive post player at Lipscomb University for college basketball's all-time winningest head coach Don Meyer, Ayers has been instrumental in developing Belmont's forwards and centers.
-The last three seasons, Mick Hedgepeth and Scott Saunders ranked among the Atlantic Sun Conference leaders in field goal percentage, rebounding and blocked shots en route to all-conference honors.
+From 2010-12, Mick Hedgepeth and Scott Saunders ranked among the Atlantic Sun Conference leaders in field goal percentage, rebounding and blocked shots en route to all-conference honors.
 The post duo added to the Bruin tradition of efficiency in the paint, not to mention excellence in the classroom.
+Then in 2013, Ayers helped elevate the play of forward Trevor Noack, who scored double figures in 21 games and ranked among the OVC leaders in scoring, rebounding and field goal percentage.

-Five recent Bruin post standouts - Adam Sonn, Boomer Herndon, Andrew Preston, along with Hedgepeth and Saunders - have gone on to enjoy professional careers overseas.
+Six recent Bruin post standouts - Adam Sonn, Boomer Herndon, Andrew Preston, along with Hedgepeth, Saunders and Noack - have gone on to enjoy professional careers overseas.
 Sonn was named Atlantic Sun Player of the Year in 2003, while all-time great Adam Mark became only the sixth player ever to lead the NCAA in field goal percentage in consecutive seasons.
 Mark's .708 field goal percentage as a sophomore was the fifth-highest single-season field goal percentage in NCAA history.
 Mark ran his total of A-Sun Player of the Week honors to seven, the second most in conference history en route to back-to-back first team All-Atlantic Sun accolades.

 In 2007-08, Ayers helped expand the game of forward Matthew Dotson - who showcased a variety of back to the basket moves in Belmont's near-upset of three-time National Champion Duke in the 2008 NCAA Tournament.